Helping Your Child Eat During Cancer Treatment

 How to treat a sore mouth or throat

 During treatment, have your child rinse their mouth often with water.
 This helps remove food and bacteria and helps their mouth heal.
-Have them use a straw for drinking liquids.
+Give them a straw for drinking liquids.

-Hot and warm foods can irritate your child’s mouth and throat.
-Instead, try serving them foods at cold or room temperatures (68° to 72° F, or 20° to 22° C).
-Set up a taste test of foods and drinks at different temperatures.
-Ask which temperature they prefer to help you decide how to prepare their meals.
+Hot and warm food can bother your child’s mouth and throat.
+Instead, try giving them cold food or food at room temperature (68° to 72° F, or 20° to 22° C).
+Have them try food and drinks at different temperatures.
+Ask them which temperature they prefer.
+This will help you decide how to make their meals.

-Try soft foods and drinks that are easy to chew and swallow, such as:
+Try soft food and drinks that are easy to chew and swallow, such as:

 • Yogurt, including drinkable yogurt, such as Go-GURT®.